SilasFas/React-to-do-list/README.md

 # CRUD in React

-This project was built to demostrate a todo list in React.JS.
+This project was built to demonstrate a to-do list in React.JS.